aws-samples/aws-waf-automation-terraform-samples/README.md

 ## Prerequisites

 1. An active AWS account.
 2. AWS Command Line Interface (AWS CLI) installed and configured with necessary permissions.
-For more information about this , refer this documentation
+For more information about this , refer [this documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 3. Terraform installed and configured.
-For more information about this , refer this documentation
+For more information about this , refer [this documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ## Deployment